reyesml/docker-rubymine-demo/README.md

 CMD ["ruby", "hello_world.rb"]
 ```

-Next, let's set up a docker-compose file.
-This allows us to automatically build a docker image from the `app/Dockerfile`, and mount our `app/` directory as a volume in the container.
+Next, let's set up a docker-compose file in our project root.
+The docker-compose file will instruct docker to build an image from the `app/Dockerfile`, and mount our `app/` directory as a [volume](https://docs.docker.com/storage/volumes/) in the container.

 `docker-compose.yml`:
 ```